lukelorusso/VerticalSeekBar/README.md

 You can interact with your VerticalSeekBar in two ways:
 - sliding the thumb
-- tapping on the drawable
+- tapping on the bar

 Both those interactions can be disabled if you like (they are `true` by default).
 For instance, It can be useful to disable sliding in case you need to put the VerticalSeekBar on a ScrollView.
 To do so:
 ```kotlin
 mainVerticalSeekBar.useThumbToSetProgress = false